ethereum-optimism/optimism/specs/derivation.md

 transaction][g-batcher-transaction] belonging to the block.
 This byte stream encodes a stream of [channel frames][g-channel-frame] (see the [Batch Submission Wire Format][wire-format] section for more info).

-This frames are parsed, then grouped per [channel][g-channel] into a structure we call the *channel bank*.
+These frames are parsed, then grouped per [channel][g-channel] into a structure we call the *channel bank*.

 Some frames are ignored: